leetebbs/Hom3Town-v3/README.md

 - Import other world NFTs to view in your inventory and equip to your avatar
 - Purchase and furnish your home with additional items from other worlds and the marketplace
 - Mini-games to earn currency for avatar and home upgrades
+- Add an easy-contribution feature for others to build and link their worlds and shops
 - And more??

 ## License